 Anita Morales – Co-Op Organizer & Instructor

-I started homeschooling my 6-year old daughter in October 2015.
-It has been an interesting journey for us but so far a satisfying journey.
-We use MobyMax, which is an online curriculum as our core curriculum but we have a lot of extra-curricular activities through the library, 4-H organization, resource center, and a Spanish group.
-Through all of these various activities, I have seen my kids blossoming again.
+Due to unforeseen circumstances, I started homeschooling my daughter in October 2015 and my son in 2017.
+So far it has been an interesting and satisfying journey for us.
+We use online curriculum as our core curriculum but also have lots of extra-curricular activities.
+Through all of these various activities, I have seen my kids blossom.

-I want to see this co-op organization succeed for several reasons.
-There are many co-ops in the area but unfortunately they require you to sign a statement of faith or they may be too expensive.
-I want a place where people feel comfortable being at without worrying about what other’s beliefs are.
+We started this co-op for several reasons but mainly because there are many co-ops in the area but unfortunately they require you to sign a statement of faith or they may be too expensive.
+I want a place where people feel comfortable being at without worrying about what each other’s beliefs are.
 I also want a place where people can learn from each other without costing so much.

-I am one of the organizers in this group.
-I want everyone to feel comfortable in this group.
-If there is anything that you think of that we can add or change, please let us know.
+If there is anything that you can think of that we can add or change, please let us know.
+We cannot do this without all of you.

 Teresa Berry Beebe – Co-op Organizer & Instructor